mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/1371603/an-officer-and-a-spy
 By [Robert Harris](https://en.wikipedia.org/wiki/Robert_Harris_(novelist))  (1957 – )

-Reading Notes: This is an easy way to learn about "[The Dreyfus Affair](https://en.wikipedia.org/wiki/Dreyfus_affair)."
+Reading Notes: This story is an easy way to learn about "[The Dreyfus Affair](https://en.wikipedia.org/wiki/Dreyfus_affair)."
 I recommend it to anyone who just can't remember much about it from your high school or college studies.

 Wikipedia Summary: https://en.wikipedia.org/wiki/An_Officer_and_a_Spy